TokenJan/TokenJan.github.io/README.md

 # Welcome To My Jungle
-All about me.
+About me.

 ## Demo
 Check **[it](http://tokenjan.github.io/)** out.

 ## Content
-- Coding
+- Algorithm
-- Photography
+- Rambles and daydream

 ## Theme
 **[Moon](https://github.com/TaylanTatli/Moon)** is a minimal, one column jekyll theme.